 Cloudflare is best known for its CDN and DDoS attack protection service, and many websites already use their free and paid tiers.
 Perhaps, what is less known is that Cloudflare operates a massive (if not the largest) network of internet infrastructure.

 Launched back in 2017, Stream utilized Cloudflare’s massive network infrastructure to bring to the market a super-fast streaming solution.
 It’s marketed as a streaming infrastructure solution (PaaS) for business clients and developers rather than a video streaming service like YouTube or Vimeo.
 As a developer, you can use Cloudflare Stream’s API to interface and build solutions on top of the platform.
 Still, also, as a website owner, you can use the Cloudflare dashboard (and there’s even a WordPress plugin) to upload your videos and then embed them to your website.
+In other words, Cloudflare Stream combines a video hosting platform with an on demand video platform.

 How is Cloudflare Stream better than YouTube, Vimeo or Wistia?

-Cloudflare stream is a no-fluff video streaming and hosting solution.
+Cloudflare Stream is a no-fluff video streaming and hosting solution.
 There are no channels, likes, playlists, or other social features.
 The Stream platform is all about uploading your video files to Cloudflare and then streaming them with super-fast speeds via a link, website embed, or custom integration.
 I will explain how this works in a second.

 How to choose the right video streaming solution for your website